2020 Best Invention

 Let’s Summarize...

-The types of bankruptcy contained in the U.S. Bankruptcy Code provides different types of relief for different types of filers.
+The U.S. Bankruptcy Code outlines several types of bankruptcies.
 Your financial situation typically determines what chapter of bankruptcy best meets your goals.

-Either way, remember that bankruptcy is a safety net and - while it may not feel this way - there is no shame in using the United States bankruptcy laws for the purpose of getting a fresh start.
+Remember that bankruptcy is a safety net and there is absolutely no shame in using the United States bankruptcy laws for the purpose of getting a fresh start.
 That’s what they’re there for.
+If you need help filing, our free filing tool may be a good option if you’re ready to file but can’t afford to hire a bankruptcy attorney to review your bankruptcy case.

 Sources: